-Scaling is an adjustment of unit marks in order to accurately reflect the standard achieved by the candidates.
+Scaling is an adjustment of unit marks in order to accurately reflect the standard achieved by students.

 A Board of Examiners for Units (BEU) carefully considers the marks for each assessment item for each unit.
-Individual marks are never adjusted (except in case of administrative error), but on rare occasions provisional assessment marks of an entire cohort or a group of similarly affected students will be adjusted (‘scaled’) up or down as appropriate.
+Marks for individual students are never adjusted (except in case of administrative error), but on occasion provisional assessment marks of an entire cohort or a group of similarly affected students will be adjusted (‘scaled’) up or down as appropriate.

 Scaling is an important tool but is 'limited to circumstances where it is necessary to deal with problems—that should only occur infrequently—in the relationship between marks initially recorded and the aim to ensure "that the finalised marks for individual units are an accurate reflection of the standards achieved by the candidates"' (QA35 Assessment Procedures for Taught Programmes of Study, Appendix 4).
 Scaling should only be used where this cannot be remedied in any other way.